Singhal014/Bridgelabz_prankul_2110991040/readme.md

-Date: 25/03/2025
+Date: 26/03/2025

-Implemented Forget password and Reset password in Bookstore using Jwt Token
+Correct Code implementation of Forget Password and reset password using otp. it send email that have OTP Then user verify with OTP and it expire after 10 minutes